AsafHaim147/Django_restaurant_website/README.md

-This project is my django coures assessment and is built according to its guidelines.
+This project is my django course assessment and is built according to its guidelines.